Ideasog01/Terramental/README.md

 # Terramental
- This repositiory's purpose is to allow collaberation for Terramental.
+ This repositiory's purpose is to allow collaboration for Terramental.